cloudandbigdatalab/chameleon-cloud-tutorial-docker-1/README.md

 Most of the docker terms are taken directly from their [glossary](https://docs.docker.com/reference/glossary/).

-**Docker Engine or "Docker"**: The docker daemon process running on the host which manages images and containers
+**Docker Engine or "Docker":** The docker daemon process running on the host which manages images and containers

-**Image**: Docker images are the basis of containers.
+**Image:** Docker images are the basis of containers.
 An Image is an ordered collection of root filesystem changes and the corresponding execution parameters for use within a container runtime.
 An image typically contains a union of layered filesystems stacked on top of each other.
 An image does not have state and it never changes.

-**Docker Hub**: The Docker Hub is a centralized resource for working with Docker and its components.
+**Docker Hub:** The Docker Hub is a centralized resource for working with Docker and its components.
 Like GitHub but for Docker images.

-**Container**: A container is a runtime instance of a docker image.
+**Container:** A container is a runtime instance of a docker image.
 A Docker container consists of:

 - A Docker image
 - Execution environment
 - A standard set of instructions
 - The concept is borrowed from Shipping Containers, which define a standard to ship goods globally.
 Docker defines a standard to ship software.

-Dockerfile: A Dockerfile is a text document that contains all the commands you would normally execute manually in order to build a Docker image.
+**Dockerfile:** A Dockerfile is a text document that contains all the commands you would normally execute manually in order to build a Docker image.
 Docker can build images automatically by reading the instructions from a Dockerfile.
 [Dockerfile Reference](https://docs.docker.com/reference/builder/)

-**Postgres**: An SQL database.
+**Postgres:** An SQL database.
 [Official Site](http://www.postgresql.org)

-**Nginx** "engine x": A web server.
+**Nginx "engine x":** A web server.
 [Official Site](http://nginx.com)

-**uWGSI**: An application server that connects to Nginx.
+**uWGSI:** An application server that connects to Nginx.
 In our tutorial we're using it to run a simple Python app that generates the demo page.
 [Official Site](https://uwsgi-docs.readthedocs.org/en/latest/)

 ## Steps Outline